-Pima Medical Institute has been training medical career professionals since 1972, providing decades of education and support to those entering the healthcare industry as medical assistants.
+Pima Medical Institute has been educating medical professionals since 1972, providing decades of training and support to those entering the healthcare industry as medical assistants.

 Job Demand is On the Rise*

 The career outlook for medical assistants is very promising.
-According to the U.S. Bureau of Labor Statistics, employment of medical assistants is projected to grow 19 percent from 2019 to 2029, much faster than the average for all occupations.
-The growth of the aging baby-boom population will continue to increase demand for preventive medical services, which are often provided by physicians.
-As a result, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.*
+According to the U.S. Bureau of Labor Statistics, employment of medical assistants is projected to grow 18 percent by 2030, much faster than the average for all occupations.*

 What Medical Assistants Do